dpratt3/SoundCrowd/README.md

 ## PLAYLISTS

-### Get all Playlists of an Artist from an id
+### Get all Playlists of an Artist(User) from an id

-Returns all the playlists created by the specified artist.
+Returns all the playlists created by the specified artist(user).

 - Require Authentication: false
 - Request

-  - Method: ?
+  - Method: GET
-  - URL: ?
+  - URL: /api/artists/:artistId/playlists
   - Body: none

 - Successful Response